-“Food deserts, not to be confused with food desserts”
+“Food deserts, not to be confused with food desserts.”

 Food deserts are sneaky, you see, because of the many subtle factors that contribute to it.
-You could live right next to one and not even know it!

 According to the USDA, 12.8% of the US population fit the low income/low access criteria.

-We have a ongoing series called Q&A Thursday where our executive director, Josh Harris, explains terms related to the food access system.
+We have an ongoing series called ‘Q&A Thursday’ where our executive director, Josh Harris, explains terms related to the food access system.